Find answers to the most commonly asked mortgage questions.

-Your mortgage offer is valid for six months.
+Your mortgage offer is valid for 6 months.
 In rare circumstances, it may be extended upon request.
 Each extension request will be independently reviewed.

 No, we do not lend money to cover stamp duty.
-Our maximum loan-to-value on any mortgage is 95% (up to a maximum loan of £400,000 on 95% LTV).
+Our maximum Loan to Value (LTV) on any mortgage is 95% (up to a maximum loan of £400,000 on 95% LTV).
 Your deposit and all associated buying fees (stamp duty, removals firm, legal firm, etc) must come from your own funds.

 Your first full monthly repayment will become due the month after you complete your property purchase.
 You can choose for it to be paid by Direct Debit on the 1st, 15th or 27th of the month.